ExaDev/pickr/docs/IMPLEMENTATION_PLAN.md

-# RankSwipe Implementation Plan
+# pickr Implementation Plan

 ## Overview

-This document outlines the technical implementation plan for RankSwipe, a web application that enables users to create rankings through intuitive swipe-based pairwise comparisons.
+This document outlines the technical implementation plan for pickr, a web application that enables users to create rankings through intuitive swipe-based pairwise comparisons.

 ## Technical Architecture